Panagiotissarr/browser/README.md

 <h2> A simplistic proxy browser </h2>

 I love simplicity.
 That's why I built Altior Browser; a super simple self-hosted web proxy with a full tabbed-browser interface, using
-[Scramjet](https://github.com/MercuryWorkshop/scramjet).
+[The Scramjet Proxy](https://github.com/MercuryWorkshop/scramjet).
 It serves a single-page "browser" UI that renders proxied sites in real tabs, complete with bookmarks, search suggestions, and a games sidebar.

 <br>